ETC5523-2025/assignment-4-packages-and-shiny-apps-devgur1/README.md

-The goal of this package is to provide an interactive way to explore and communicate insights from the Australian Bushfire dataset used in earlier assignments for ETC5523.
+The goal of this package is to provide an interactive way to explore and communicate insights from the Australian Bushfire dataset used in earlier assignments for ETC5523-Communicating with Data.
 It combines data, analysis functions, and a Shiny dashboard to help users visualise bushfire trends and understand key relationships between fire weather, temperature anomalies, and geographic regions.

 ## Features